RedisTimeSeries/RedisTimeSeries/docs/index.md

 - Downsampling/Compaction - automatically updated aggregated timeseries
 - Secondary index - each time series has labels (field value pairs) which will allows to query by labels

+## Client Libraries

+Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, Rust, and PHP.

+See the [Clients page](clients.md) for the full list.

 ## Using with other tools metrics tools
 In the [RedisTimeSeries](https://github.com/RedisTimeSeries) organization you can find projects that help you integrate RedisTimeSeries with other tools, including: